-Contrary to the anti-aid literature Japanese aid to Indonesia seems to have had considerable effect on development expenditures in the public sector in Indonesia.
-Japanese aid also performed better than other aid regardless of the type of policymakers in Indonesia.
-It may also be accompanied by an increase in revenue raising efforts on the part of Indonesia.
+Contrary to much of the aid literature, Japanese aid to Thailand seems to have had considerable effect on development expenditures in the public sector in that country.
+Japanese aid also seemes to have performed better than other aid regardless of the type of policymakers in Thailand.
+It may also have been accompanied by an increase in revenue raising efforts on the part of the Thai government.

 That Japanese aid is more effective than other aid is surprising but not completely counter-intuitive in the Asian context.
-Japan's field experience, technical cooperation and mainly infrastructure-oriented aid can go a long distance toward an adequate explanation (Khan, 1995; Browne, 1990).
-Of course, as Japanese aid becomes more diversified, the situation may change.
+Japan's field experience, technical cooperation and mainly infrastructure-oriented aid can go a long distance toward an adequate explanation (Khan, 1995 b; Browne, 1990).
+Of course, as Japanese aid becomes more diversified, this situation may change.